lloja/SSHJ/README.md

 The public key should go into the file \<Installation Directory\>\IntegrationServer\instances\default\packages\SSHJ\config\.ssh\id_rsa.pub .

-Add all the public keys and one per line for each remote servers that you are connecting to and these should go into the file \<Installation Directory\>\IntegrationServer\instances\default\packages\SSHJ\config\.ssh\known_hosts .
+Add all the public keys and one per line for each remote server that you are connecting to and these should go into the file \<Installation Directory\>\IntegrationServer\instances\default\packages\SSHJ\config\.ssh\known_hosts .